bernie-skipole/indi/README.md

 package indiredis.indiweb is provided which creates a Python WSGI application that can provide a demonstration web service.

-It requires the 'skipole' package, available from Pypi, and a wsgi web server, such as 'waitress' also available from Pypi.
+It requires the 'skipole' Python framework, available from Pypi, and a wsgi web server, such as 'waitress' also available from Pypi.

+indiredis.indiweb provides web pages which discover devices and properties, and allows the user to set properties according to the Indi specification.
+It has no prior knowledge of the devices connected, and is very 'general purpose'.

 Example Python script running the web service:
 ```
 import threading, os, sys

-from indiredis import inditoredis, indi_server, redis_server, tools, indiweb
+from indiredis import inditoredis, indi_server, redis_server, indiweb

 # any wsgi web server can serve the wsgi application produced by
 # indiweb.make_wsgi_app, in this example the web server 'waitress' is used